 Food Allergies and Intolerances

-Starting in Fall 2017 East Food District will now offer a station that is free of common food allergens including dairy, eggs, peanuts, tree nuts, fish, shellfish, soy, wheat/gluten, and sesame.
-PURE is open for Brunch on Sundays, 11:00 a.m. - 2:00 p.m. and Dinner, Sunday through Thursday, 5:00 p.m. - 8:00 p.m.
+Starting in Fall 2017, The Commons at East Food District will now offer a station that is free of common food allergens including dairy, eggs, peanuts, tree nuts (excluding coconut), fish, shellfish, soy, wheat/gluten, and sesame.
+The station includes a separate kitchen and cooking equipment and is full service to prevent allergen/gluten cross-contact.
+To view the dining hours of PURE, please click here.

 Join our Listserv!